2021-2019 Choreographing Climate: A Phenomenological Study

 Considering Anna and Lawrence Halprin's early life in New York, this analysis looks at how chance-based operations pioneered by John Cage, Allan Kaprow and others in the 1950-1960 New York art scene influenced time-based thinking and practice in both the trajectory of performance art and landscape architectural design methodologies, specifically those based in hermeneutics, over the past 60 years.

-Experimental works in co-production in this series are designed to open up discourse around shared methods of practice that span multi-disciplinary methods of thinking and making.
+Experimental works in co-production with the body in this series are designed to open up discourse around shared methods of practice that span multi-disciplinary methods of thinking and making.
 The purpose of this research is to lay the groundwork for discourse that is cross-disciplinary, to establish an experimental basis for making space, and to explore methods of contemporary social practice that can enrich public engagement.

 2014 Salt & Sage | Banff Springs Memorial